A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Discussion

 \section{Discussion}

-In our computational speed test, we only provided a basic analysis using a python implementation used to test the overall accuracy of the PRAS methodology, rather than optimised for computational efficiency.
+In my computational speed test, I only provided a basic analysis using a python implementation used to test the overall accuracy of the PRAS methodology, rather than optimised for computational efficiency.
 Conclusions regarding speed comparisons between each method may therefore differ from this study when implemented in compiled languages using optimised numerical libraries.
-Our initial tests show that the PRAS method is similar in computational burden to the RORR method. \citet{Amundsen2017} suggest that this may not be fast enough for implementation inside a GCM simulation.
-However, due to the increased accuracy provided by PRAS, PRAS may be useful for retrieval, one-dimensional atmospheric modelling and simulation post-processing efforts.
+My initial tests show that the PRAS method is similar in computational burden to the RORR method. \citet{Amundsen2017} suggest that this may not be fast enough for implementation inside a GCM simulation.
+However, due to the increased accuracy provided by PRAS, especially for outgoing thermal flux spectra, PRAS may be useful for retrieval, one-dimensional atmospheric modelling and multi-dimensional simulation post-processing efforts.
 These models may take full advantage of the ability of PRAS to recover a larger number of mixed k-coefficients than RORR at a comparable speed.

-We suggest several improvements to the current basic scheme used here can be made with careful considerations \begin{itemize} \item Optimal or automatic selection of spline knots to further increase the accuracy of the cross-section CDF representation in a given band. \item Techniques to increase accuracy of the polynomial or spline fit near the endpoints of the $g$ space, especially for the $g$ $<$ 0.1 and $g$ $>$ 0.9 regions. \item Using sampling biasing methods to reduce variance in the Monte Carlo sampling stage, however, a correct weighting scheme for each sample would need to be used. \item Techniques to sample the spline functions with fewer total samples while retaining good accuracy. \end{itemize} Overall, there is a significant scope to increase both the accuracy and efficiency of the PRAS scheme.
-A promising avenue to explore are machine learning techniques that could accelerate the recovery of mixed cross sections \citep[e.g.][]{Schneider2024}.
-In addition, should a technique be available to convolve functional representations of the opacity CDF analytically, this would most likely speed up computation by an order of magnitude.
+I suggest several improvements to the current basic scheme used here can be made with careful considerations \begin{itemize} \item Optimal or automatic selection of spline knots to further increase the accuracy of the cross-section CDF representation in a given band. \item Techniques to increase accuracy of the polynomial or spline fit near the endpoints of the $g$ space, especially for the $g$ $<$ 0.1 and $g$ $>$ 0.9 regions. \item Using sampling biasing methods to reduce variance in the Monte Carlo sampling stage, however, a correct weighting scheme for each sample would need to be used. \item Techniques to sample the spline functions with fewer total samples while retaining good accuracy, such as temperature and pressure dependent sampling numbers. \end{itemize} Overall, there is a significant scope to increase both the accuracy and efficiency of the PRAS scheme.
+Another promising avenue to explore are machine learning techniques that could accelerate the recovery of mixed cross sections \citep[e.g.][]{Schneider2024}.

 In the pure random sampling method, the root mean squared error (RMSE) in the convolution scales with number of samples, following standard Monte Carlo convergence rates